 - obtaining a unique International Standard Book Number (ISBN)

 The marketplace facilitator typically charges a fee (a cost of doing business) for each book sale.

 Author must report business and occupation (B&O) tax

 The author must report retailing business and occupation (B&O) tax on the full selling price of book sales made to Washington consumers.
 The author can’t deduct fees they paid to the marketplace.
 For example, an author sells a book for $10 and the marketplace keeps a $3 service fee.
 The author must report the $10 selling price.

 Note: Some marketplaces call the amount paid to the authors a “royalty payment.”
 This payment is the author’s portion of the book sales.
 These payments do not qualify for the royalties B&O tax classification.

 Reporting retail sales tax for in-state customers

 The author does not need to collect sales tax on sales they made through a marketplace if they received confirmation from the marketplace facilitator that the facilitator will collect sales tax.
-The author must report this under the retailing B&O tax and the retail sales tax classifications and claim a “Retail Sales Tax collected by Facilitator” deduction.
+The author must report this under the retailing B&O tax and the retail sales tax classifications and claim a “Gross Sales Collected by Facilitator” deduction.

 If the author does not get confirmation from the facilitator, the author needs to collect and submit retail sales tax on book sales to Washington consumers.